Change Requests

 You can see a list of existing change requests by opening the "Changes" page from the Navigation Drawer.

-Open a change request
+Open change requests

 After you have made changes, in order to publish them for others to see, you need to create a Change Request.
 You can do this by opening the "My changes" sidebar from the Navigation Drawer.

 Once you have made a change request, you can discard your changes.
 If you need to recover your changes, you can do so by clicking Load on the Change Request.
 This will apply your changes on top of the latest data, similar to loading a changes.json.
+You can save your changes before discarding them if you prefer to keep your own copy.

 • Open: The request is awaiting approval by an admin.